top of page

 • What are Sri Lanka's electricity travel adaptors?

-For Sri Lanka there are two associated plug types, types D and G. Plug type D is the plug which has three round pins in a triangular pattern and plug type G is the plug which has three rectangular pins in a triangular pattern.
+For Sri Lanka there are two associated plug types, types D and G. Plug type D is the plug which has three round pins in a triangular pattern European and plug type G British Convertor is the plug which has three rectangular pins in a triangular pattern.
 Sri Lanka operates on a 230V supply voltage and 50Hz.
 We recommend you check your appliances before embarking on your journey, to understand the requirements in Sri Lanka.

 • What is the language spoken in Sri Lanka?